aryan9653/newbhaktigeet/To perform reconnaissance and gather information on a web application.md

 > **⚠️ Disclaimer:** This experiment is for educational purposes only.
 All steps and commands should only be performed on web applications that you have explicit, written permission to test. [cite_start]For this guide, we will use **scanme.nmap.org**[cite: 32], a domain provided by the Nmap project specifically for safe and legal security testing.

----

 ## 🎯 Aim
-[cite_start]To perform reconnaissance and gather information on a web application. [cite: 10]
+To perform reconnaissance and gather information on a web application.

----

 ## 🧠 Theory